-The external evaluation of JSS includes site visits/onsite focus groups at the National TSA Conference JSS event.
+As per the approved FY18 AEOP APP, the external evaluation of JSSS includes site visit/onsite focus groups at the national JSSS event.

 Site visits provide the evaluation team with first-hand opportunities to speak with students and their mentors.
 We are able to observe the AEOPs in action.
 The information gleaned from these visits assists us in illustrating and more deeply understanding the findings of other data collected (from questionnaires).
-In total, the evaluation findings are used to highlight program successes and inform program changes so that the AEOPs can be even better in the future.
+In total, evaluators' findings are used to highlight program successes and inform program changes so that the AEOPs can be even better in the future.

-Evaluation Activities during JSS Site Visits:
+Evaluation Activities during JSHS Site Visits:

-- One or two 45 minute focus group with 6-8 youth participants; - One 45-minute focus group with 6-8 mentors; - 30-60 minutes to observe your program (specifically, to see students engaged in program activities, preferably with their mentors); and - 10-15 minute transitions between each evaluation activity for moving groups in and out and providing evaluators with time to organize paperwork and take nature breaks. - Evaluators may also conduct rapid (3-5 minute) interviews with a random sampling of participants.
+- One or two 45-minute focus group with 10-15 youth participants; - One 45-minute focus group with 6-8 mentors; - 30-60 minutes to observe the program (specifically, to see students engaged in program activities, preferably with their mentors); and - 10-15 minute transitions between each evaluation activity for moving groups in and out and providing evaluators with time to organize paperwork and take nature breaks.